yasteen/walk/README.md

 # walk - IN PROGRESS

-The program simulates a physics environment with a 2D model.
-The "creature" (model) has limbs that it can control.
+The program simulates a physics environment with various 2D models.
+A "creature" (model) has limbs that it can control.
 The creature dies if it touches the left wall in the simulation.
 Since the ground moves slowly to the left, the creature must learn how to consistently move itself away from the left wall in order to survive.